ainsleys/derivadex-api-docs/source/includes/main.md

 }
 ```

-A `StrategyUpdate` is an update to a trader's strategy (such as depositing or withdrawing collateral).
+A `StrategyUpdate` is an update to a trader"s strategy (such as depositing or withdrawing collateral).
 The event portion of the transaction has attributes defined as follows:

 type | field | description
 -----|----- | ---------------------
 dict | event | The contents of the transaction event
 decimal_s | event.amount | Amount deposited or withdrawn
-address_pre_s | event.trader | Trader's Ethereum address prefixed with the chain discriminant
+address_pre_s | event.trader | Trader"s Ethereum address prefixed with the chain discriminant
 bytes32_s | event.txHash | Ethereum transaction hash for the on-chain deposit / withdrawal
 string | event.strategyId | Strategy ID deposited to or withdrawn from (e.g. "main")
 string | event.updateType | Action corresponding to either "Deposit" or "Withdraw"
-address_s | event.collateralAddress | Deposited / withdrawn collateral token's Ethereum address
+address_s | event.collateralAddress | Deposited / withdrawn collateral token"s Ethereum address

 #### Trader update